 Using PERT, you will also have to create a list of tasks with dependencies between them, include milestones and estimated duration for each task.
 Based on that information, you can estimate your project’s timeline on three levels of confidence:

 - Pessimistic timing

-Fast tracking is a simple scheduling technique used by project managers to determine which tasks can be handled simultaneously.
-Knowing dependencies between the tasks, you know which ones of them require other assignments to be done beforehand.
-Similarly, you can list tasks which can be at least partially overlapped, so you can speed up the project’s delivery.
+Fast-tracking is a simple scheduling technique used by project managers to determine which tasks can be handled simultaneously.
+Knowing the dependencies between the tasks, you know which jobs require other assignments to be done beforehand.
+Similarly, you can list tasks that can, at least partially, overlap so that you can speed up the project’s delivery.

-If using fast tracking hasn’t resulted in saving the desired amount of time, you can use the crashing technique.
+If using fast-tracking hasn’t resulted in saving the desired amount of time, you can use the crashing technique.
 It comes with a cost, though, as you need to add time in order to speed up the project.
-The way to do so is e.g. to add paid overtime – you end up with higher project’s cost, but are still able to fit within the deadline.
+The way to do so is, e.g., to add paid overtime–you end up with a higher project’s cost but are still able to fit within the deadline.

 Measuring & Reporting

-Based on the data you collect by implementing resource management, like employee booked time, time entries and availability, you can measure their work and other business metrics.
+Based on the data you collect by implementing resource management, like employee booked time, time entries, and availability, you can measure their performance and other business metrics.

 Measuring resource utilization

 Measure resource utilization by following a simple formula:

 Resource utilization = Busy time / Available time